Debt-to-Income Ratio

 About your qualifying ratio

-For the most part, underwriting for conventional mortgages needs a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+For the most part, conventional mortgage loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt together.
-For purposes of this ratio, debt includes credit card payments, auto/boat payments, child support, and the like.
+The second number is what percent of your gross income every month that should be applied to housing costs and recurring debt.
+Recurring debt includes credit card payments, auto payments, child support, etcetera.

 • Gross monthly income of $3,500 x .28 = $980 can be applied to housing